 While it is common practice to try and hide your dog’s medication in their food bowl, it can also be helpful to limit food intake before traveling or entering another motion-sickness-prone situation.
-If your dog will not accept the Dramamine without it being concealed in some way, try hiding it in a small treat that they typically enjoy, rather than including in their meal.
+If your dog does not accept the Dramamine without it being concealed in some way, try hiding it in a small treat that they typically enjoy, rather than including it in their meal.

 Side Effects of Dramamine in Dogs:

 You may look at these potential side effects and think, “Hmm, ironic that the side effects can include vomiting, which is exactly what we’re trying to avoid.”
 The good news is these side effects are not very common.
 Contact your veterinarian if you think your dog is showing adverse side effects to Dramamine or signs of an allergic reaction.

 If your dog struggles with travel and has shown signs of motion sickness, Dramamine may be a valid option.
 It is vital to address the issue, and if not, your dog may start associating motion sickness with things such as riding in the car, making things even more difficult moving forward.
 With Dramamine, they can get back to sticking their head out the car window and enjoying the wind in their hair!